Amateur-Repeater-Directory/ARD-RepeaterList/README.md

 # ARD-RepeaterList
 The open, community-maintained master dataset of amateur and GMRS radio repeaters in the United States.
+Available in JSON and CSV.

 Part of the Amateur Repeater Directory project — free, verified, and community-powered.